 Your RAM will be ruined if you do it the other way, hence the RAM will no longer work properly since the golden pins of the RAM are damaged.

 RAM in PC

 Furthermore, the most widely used memory module in a PC is DIMM; Dual In-line Memory Module.
-This module comprises of a key of notches, they help you to correctly install RAMs in your PC.
+This module comprises a key of notches, they help you to correctly install RAMs on your PC.

-Your PCs performance basically depends on the type of RAM it has.
-In cases, where the RAM is not as per the capacity of your device, your PC’s operating system will work on a slower rate than usual.
+Your PC’s performance basically depends on the type of RAM it has.
+In cases, where the RAM is not as per the capacity of your device, your PC’s operating system will work at a slower rate than usual.

 Hence, in order to avoid such a situation, it is important that your PC has the correct RAM size installed.

 The greater the RAM, the greater the speed of your operating system.
 Similarly, you can find out about the size of the RAM installed in your PC by clicking on the windows option or key of your device.